Sign up now for a

 WOMEN AND SEA: a sonnet

-Why is a woman compared to a sea?
+Why compare a woman to the sea?

-Woman, tempestuous can sure be she.
+Woman, tempestuous can sure she be

 Women’s eyes can be unfathomable.